Doramagic Project Pack · Human Manual

 May increase setup, validation, or first-run risk for the user.

-medium Configuration risk requires verification
+medium Installation risk requires verification

 Doramagic Pitfall Log

-Found 10 structured pitfall item(s), including 2 high/blocking item(s).
+Found 23 structured pitfall item(s), including 3 high/blocking item(s).
 Top priority: Security or permission risk - Security or permission risk requires verification.

 1. Security or permission risk: Security or permission risk requires verification